pulp-platform/pulpino/README.md

-## Debugging the core
+## Interactive debug

-To interactively debug the core via gdb, you need the jtag bridge as well as a working version of gdb for the ISA you want to debug.
+To interactively debug software via gdb, you need the jtag bridge as well as a working version of gdb for the ISA you want to debug.
+The debug bridge depends on the `jtag_dpi` package that emulates a JTAG port and provides a TCP socket to which the jtag bridge can connect to.

-TODO: more information required

 ## Utilities